 Ever since David Hodgson announced that the regional beta-testing phase of their upcoming release Call of Duty: Mobile began this week in India, we knew we had to get our hands on the game.
 The problem was that, once we did, nobody wanted to get off.
 The struggle, the memes, but, most importantly, the fun and the hype were all worth it.
 We now have a respectable CoD game on our phones and a noteworthy competitor to PUBG Mobile.
 You can find out more about our first impressions in a previous article we wrote after just five hours of gameplay.

 In this guide, we’ll focus on how and why you should play CoD on BlueStacks, rather than a mobile device.
 As you will undoubtedly experience when playing the game, being able to configure the controls and HUD using BlueStacks tools can be a decisive factor in the battle royale mode.
-One thing is for sure: we’ve been consistently winning games in ranked, unranked, and br.
+One thing is for sure: we’ve been consistently winning games in ranked, unranked, and the BR.
 This is how you can do the same.

 CoD Points and the Beta Test